-The chart below displays the maximum household income allowed based on household size using the 2019 Federal Poverty Guidelines.
+The chart below displays the maximum household income allowed based on household size using the 2022 Federal Poverty Guidelines.
 IDA Administrators should use the most up-to-date Federal Poverty Guidelines when income-qualifying a household.
-The figures below will most likely go out-of-date in early 2022, and new guidelines should be found online.
+The figures below have been updated in 2022 and should be found online.